Chesapeake Marketplace – Easton Middle School

-The Artisans Gifts and Workshop is a combination of the former Wildlife Marketplace and Artists Gallery and Workshop exhibits.
+The Chesapeake Marketplace is the former Artisans Gifts and Workshop.
 Visit and experience painters and carvers at work, demonstrating the techniques and skills required in their creative process.
 Also, visitors can browse a wide variety of hand-crafted wildlife art and giftware, including jewelry, clothing, carvings, and thousands of “one-of-a-kind” items.

 Buy, Sell, Swap – Easton High School